 Conclusion

 Several additional features were introduced, including partnerships with Shopify and influencers, Gross Profit Bidding, and various other enhancements, amidst a significant overhaul of Google Ads driven by AI, marking an exciting period for brands.
-You can watch the full keynote here and read more updates here.
+You can watch the full Google Marketing Live2024 Keynote here and read more updates about AI powered ads here.
 We will guide our clients forward by leveraging data, cloud, and AI to effectively utilize these tools and accelerate their growth.